na-g/relayctl/README.md

     sudo tail -f /var/log/supervisor relayctl*.log

 ###Limitations
-* some modems and routers hijack DNS to redirect browsers to a status page when connectivity is lost. relayctl does not check the address that the ping was returned from so it is prone to false positives.
+* Some modems and routers hijack DNS to redirect browsers to a status page when connectivity is lost. relayctl does not check the address that the ping was returned from so it is prone to false positives.
 For now I recommend only using raw IP addresses and not domain names in `check_addresses`.

 * relayctl does not provide for any back off of router restarts

+* I don't know if it works with the [PowerTail](http://www.powerswitchtail.com/Pages/default.aspx), I don't see why it wouldn't ...

+* I am not providing physical setup assistance or instructions, play with mains power at your own risk.